Poetry Workshop with Anastacia-Reneé

 -

-As a poet, lesbian, and admirer of all things to do with the black body.
-Symphoné’s practice yearns to bridge the gap between the unseen and the felt.
+Symphonē Palmer (she/they) is an Atlanta based poet who has a passion for hosting film screenings, playing the bass, making poetry zines, practicing yoga, and writing about her experiences being a black lesbian in the south.
+As a 150-hour Yin Yoga Certified teacher, she's obsessed with the body and how it feels.
+Her practice yearns to bridge the gap between the unseen and the felt.
 How do you make the itchy scalp readable?
 How do you turn a passive moment into a sequence of action?
-These are the questions she begins to integrate within her work.
-Not every poetic investigation leads to a conclusion, but that's the joy of her practice.
-How do we better understand the tender, the invisible and visceral moments
+These are the questions she begins to interrogate within her work.
+However, not every poetic investigation leads to a conclusion, but that's the joyful exploration within her writing practice that she enjoys so much.
+When she's not writing she likes spending quality time with friends, listening to CDs, and making homemade desserts with mango and passionfruit.

 -